Texiwill/aac-lib/vsm/README.md

     	Only really useful for latest distribution at moment Not as useful as it once was.
-    -m|--myvmware - get missing suite and packages from My VMware Cannot mark this suite information as a favorite -mr - reset just My VMware information, implies -m -ns|--nostore - do not store credential data and remove if exists -nc|--nocolor - do not output with color
+    -m|--myvmware - get missing suite and packages from My VMware -mr - reset just My VMware information, implies -m -ns|--nostore - do not store credential data and remove if exists -nc|--nocolor - do not output with color